n2x4/VX-DetectionRules/README.md

 # VX-DetectionRules
-Detection rules to identify threat actor flexing.
+Detection rules to identify threat actor flexing in your network.
+High fidelity indicator of network compromise.